INTEGRATED CARE

 Health Improvement Practitioners (HIPs)

-• Registered health practitioners that provide 20-30minute consultations to formulate contextual assessments and focus on brief intervention strategies.
+• Registered health practitioners that provide 20-30 minute consultations to formulate contextual assessments and focus on brief intervention strategies.

 • Focus on specific problems and how one may solve them.